This Healthy Sweet Potato Pudding is a super yummy and healthy treat. It tastes just like pie filling and contains only two simple ingredients!

-I love to use the flavors of favorite desserts that are typically made with high amounts of added sugar and turn them into toddler-friendly treats and snacks with a healthier nutrition profile.
+I love to use the flavors of favorite desserts that are typically made with high amounts of added sugar and turn them into healthy treats and snacks for the whole family.
 This Healthy Sweet Potato Pudding is creamy and comforting, and is naturally sweet from the mashed roasted sweet potato.
 It reminds me of pie filling, but is also a great source of protein, calcium, and vitamin A.

 Ingredients in Healthy Sweet Potato Pudding

 To make this simple and healthy dessert, all you need is Greek yogurt and mashed roasted sweet potatoes.
 I like to use vanilla Greek yogurt from Siggis, which has great flavor but not a ton of added sugar, but you can use a brand you like as well.
 If you’d rather use plain Greek yogurt, that’s fine too—just sweeten to taste with a little maple syrup.

 You can swap in your favorite non-dairy yogurt, though a thicker Greek-style one will work better for the consistency.

 How to Make Healthy Sweet Potato Pudding Step-by-Step